Large Language Models Develop Novel Social Biases Through Adaptive Exploration: Introduction

 \section{Introduction}

-As LLMs become embedded in everyday applications across countless tasks, it is imperative for them to be unbiased, meaning that they treat people equally across racial, gender, and other social groups.
-This is critical because biased behavior in such systems can perpetuate and amplify existing societal inequities, undermine user trust, and lead to systematically unequal access to resources and opportunities.
-However, current LLMs are biased: they mirror existing human biases~\citep[e.g.,][]{bolukbasi2016man, caliskan_semantics_2017, dhamala_bold_2021, nadeem_stereoset_2021, tamkin2023evaluating}, and many efforts have been dedicated towards removing these biases~\citep[e.g.,][]{bordia2019identifying, guo2022auto, liang2021towards, meade2022empirical, yu2023unlearning}.
-This process has proven to be challenging, as models that pass benchmarks continue to reveal subtle discriminatory behaviors~\citep{bai_explicitly_2025, hofmann2024ai, ji2024language, zipperling2025s}.
+As language models become embedded in everyday applications across countless tasks, it is imperative for them to be unbiased, meaning that they treat people equally across race, gender, and other social groups.
+This has been a continued challenge for these models, which tend to mirror existing human stereotypes~\citep[e.g.,][]{bolukbasi2016man, caliskan_semantics_2017, dhamala_bold_2021, nadeem_stereoset_2021, tamkin2023evaluating}.
+Although many efforts have been dedicated towards creating fairer systems~\citep[e.g.,][]{bordia2019identifying, guo2022auto, liang2021towards, meade2022empirical, yu2023unlearning}, this process has proven to be difficult, as models that pass benchmarks continue to reveal subtle discriminatory behaviors~\citep{bai_explicitly_2025, hofmann2024ai, ji2024language, zipperling2025s}.